websights

 Geometry primitives are primitive shapes that can be used for multiple purposes during the simulation setup.
 If you want to capture a part of the CAD geometry to apply certain simulation settings like additional mesh refinement, presence of a power or a momentum source, monitoring result controls then creating primitive shapes and assigning them comes handy.
 In this document, we will go through the types of primitives supported by SimScale, as well as their applications.

 Geometry primitives can be created from within the corresponding simulation settings that may require them.
-For e.g., while creating advanced concepts (like passive scalar sources) the settings panel gives the user an opportunity to create primitive shapes to which the advanced concept can be applied.
+For e.g., while creating advanced concepts (like passive scalar sources or Momentum Sources) the settings panel gives the user an opportunity to create primitive shapes to which the advanced concept can be applied, and the same panel is also given for volumetric mesh refinements.

 Figure 1: Creating geometry primitive shapes while defining the settings inside the simulation tree, advanced concept (left), meshing (right).